 - There is some other-than-good news, however.
 Putting effective training measurement in place takes time and effort.
 Measuring the business value of training requires serious planning, communication, and teamwork.

 Who is Responsible for Producing Training ROI Figures?

-Guidance below addresses a "training manager," but the advice also applies to anyone else responsible for measuring improving training value.
-As a result, this may include managers, instructors, outside consultants, human resources professionals, and others.
+Guidance below addresses a "Training Manager," but it also applies to anyone else responsible for measuring or improving training value.
+This may include managers, instructors, outside consultants, human resources professionals, and others.